Magnon Damping as a Probe of Kondo Coupling in Magnetically Ordered Systems

-In this Letter, we use inelastic neutron scattering (INS) to carefully study the temperature evolution of the low-energy spin waves in single crystals of Fe-deficient \fgt with the Curie temperature $T_{\rm C}\sim160$~K. We find that upon cooling from $T_{\rm C}$, the damping of magnons will first decrease toward $T^*\sim90$~K and then increase rapidly, leaving a minimum at this intermediate temperature.
-We find it to be scaled with a linear combination of logarithmic and power terms, with these two terms corresponding to the Kondo coupling and thermal fluctuations, respectively.
-Furthermore, we find that the in-plane Kondo screening surpasses the out-of-plane screening, resulting in the softening of in-plane magnons at low temperatures.
-Our results provide smoking-gun evidence for the existence of Kondo effect in the metallic ferromagnet \fgt, and demonstrate magnon damping as an effective measure for the Kondo coupling in systems where magnetic order and Kondo effect coexist.
+Here we report inelastic neutron scattering (INS) measurements on the temperature evolution of low-energy spin waves in Fe-deficient \fgt single crystals with Curie temperature $T_{\rm C}\sim160$~K. Upon cooling from $T_{\rm C}$, we observe that the magnon damping rate initially decreases, reaching a minimum around $T_{\rm d}^*\sim90$~K, before rapidly increasing again.
+This behaviour follows a scaling relation combining both logarithmic and power-law terms.
+Additionally, we find that the in-plane Kondo coupling is stronger than the out-of-plane coupling, resulting in a softening of in-plane magnons at low temperatures.
+Using the state-of-the-art tensor-network algorithm~\cite{SETTN,Chen2018,tanTRG2023,TDVP2011,TDVP2016,MPSManifold2014}, we reproduce the observed magnon damping minimum and logarithmic scaling within a ferromagnetic Kondo-Heisenberg (FMKH) model.
+Although the form is analogous to the original Kondo effect describing the coupling between itinerant electrons and impurity spins~\cite{10.1143/PTP.32.37,hewson1997kondo}, the underlying mechanism is essentially different --- here, itinerant $d$ electrons scatter the collective excitations of local moments via a spin-flip process induced by Kondo coupling.
+Our results provide compelling evidence for the existence of Kondo effect in the metallic ferromagnet \fgt, and demonstrate magnon damping as an effective probe for the Kondo coupling in systems where magnetic order and Kondo effect coexist.

-The INS experiments on single crystals of \fgt were performed on Sika located at the OPAL facility of ANSTO in Australia~\cite{Wu_2016,Yano2020}.
-Measurements were carried out using a fixed final-energy mode with $E_{\rm f}=5.0$~meV, where both incident and final neutron energies were determined by pyrolytic graphite (002) crystals.
-An open-open-$60'$-$60'$ collimation was used to strike a fine balance between neutron flux and experimental resolution.
-These settings gave an energy resolution of $\sim$0.15~meV at the elastic line.
-The \fgt sample used in this measurement was the same as that used in Ref.~\onlinecite{PhysRevX.12.011022}, and was mounted in the $(H,\,H,\,L)$ scattering plane.
-The wavevector ${\bm Q}$ was expressed as $(H,\,K,\,L)$ in reciprocal lattice unit (r.l.u.) of $(a^*,\,b^*,\,c^*)=(4\pi/\sqrt{3}a,\,4\pi/\sqrt{3}b,\,2\pi/c)$ with refined lattice parameters $a=b=3.946~{\rm \AA}$ and $c=16.357~{\rm \AA}$ in a hexagonal structure.

-Figure~\ref{fig:escans}(a) and (b) show the energy scans at various temperatures for the off-centered in-plane and out-of-plane positions, respectively.
-Note that no sizable spin gap can be resolved at the Brillouin zone center, although there exists the magnetocrystalline anisotropy along the $c$ axis~\cite{PhysRevX.12.011022}.
-From these raw scattering data, we can already find some unexpected features.
-For (-0.05,\,-0.05,\,2) within the in-plane direction [Fig.~\ref{fig:escans}(a)], no inelastic peak due to magnons can be observed at 4~K. Interestingly, the magnon peak appears at higher temperatures, but its center changes non-monotonically upon warming to $T_{\rm C}$.
-For (0,\,0,\,1.7) within the out-of-plane direction [Fig.~\ref{fig:escans}(b)], the peak center always shifts to lower energies upon warming.
-For both directions, the scattering intensities increase with increasing temperature, which can be mainly ascribed to the Bose population factor that elevates the intensities at low energies and shifts the peak toward lower energies.